DaBestCoder1/SnakeGameRetro/README.md

-- 👋 Hi, I’m @SnakeGameRetro
+- 👋 Hi, I’m @DaBestCoder1
 - 👀 I’m interested in coding in python
 - 🌱 I’m currently learning how to make an operating system
 - 💞️ I’m looking to collaborate on how to code in C#